Arnab-31/Raffle-Bliss/Readme.md

 ### Create Event - (POST) /event

-Use - Create a new lucky draw event
+Use - Create a new lucky draw event.
 Protection - User must be authenticated